Dirac leptogenesis from asymmetry wash-in via scatterings: Boltzmann equations

 \section{Boltzmann equations}

 To study particle densities and asymmetries, we follow the conventions of Ref.~\cite{Heeck:2023lxl} and introduce

 where $s = h_* T^3 \,2\pi^2/45$ denotes the entropy density.
-These quantities are summed over all flavors for each particle species.
-Since the baryon-asymmetry generation involves sphalerons, we require the reheating temperature $\TR$ to be above their decoupling temperature of $\unit[130]{GeV}$~\cite{DOnofrio:2014rug}.
 As an approximation, we assume the SM particles are in thermal equilibrium immediately after reheating and set the effective number of relativistic degrees of freedom entering the energy and entropy density to constant $g_{*}=h_{*}=106.75$.
 This assumption is apparently unrealistic but serves as a benchmark scenario to showcase the relevant dynamics.
 A more realistic reheating phase is expected to introduce $\mathcal{O}(1)$ corrections but not to change the qualitative picture.

 As the initial abundance of right-handed neutrinos is negligible by assumption, they are produced via $LQ\rightarrow\nu_Rd_R$, $e_Ru_R\rightarrow\nu_Rd_R$, and crossed reactions.
 The symmetric part of their density obeys the Boltzmann equation